maciej-mlynski/ModerPortfolioSimulator/README.md

 ### 3. Data preparation

 That was hardest part.
 Mainly becouse I would like to develop a tool that users cloud compare all differents stocks.
-As known crypto martket is aveliable 24/7, unlikely to traditional market.
-Instead of reducing the number of days for the crypto market, I cloned the Friday closing prices for Saturday and Sunday in the traditional market.
-I was awere that some of patterns has slightly change, so I took it into account.
-I know that this solution has defects.
-For sure We can conclude that the traditional martket would be less volatality then, but in my opinion is fair move.
+As known crypto martket is aveliable 24/7, unlikely to traditional market, which open at business days only.

+First of all, algo checks if any asset is cryptocurrency by conecting to API and checking quote type.
+If the anserw is YES, user can choese frequency period in year:

+- 365: Adding missing dates to traditional markets.
+It just repeats Fridays listing vales for Saturdays and Sundays.
+- 252: Cut weekend listings for any cryptocuriency user has in wallet

+If there is no crypto in user's portfolio the checkbox will not apear.
+It will just take 252 days frequency per year straight away and prepare data.

-**Future improvements:** In the future I will gain posibility that user could make this decision for himself.
+**Future improvements:** In the future I will gain posibility that user could fill missing dates by mean value, calculated by mean vol before missing value occurred, instead of repeating lising values from friday.
+(In 365 freq case)

 ### 4. Markowitz Portfolio Simulation